-In the gallery below, you can view a selection of some of the ruby rings that we've made for previous clients.
-Please feel free to get in touch if you have any questions, or to discuss commissioning your own bespoke design.
+In the gallery above, you can view a selection of some of the ruby rings that we've made for previous clients.
+Please feel free to get in touch if you have any questions, or to discuss commissioning your own bespoke ring design.

 Call us on 020 7499 2012 or come and see us in person at our showroom close to Bond Street station, London.
 You’ll be able to discover our stunning collection, speak to our experts one-on-one and explore the option of creating your very own bespoke ring.
 We aim to respond to appointment booking emails within 1 hour.book appointment

 "Ingle & Rhode is one of London's number one jewellery destinations"